ravi-ivar-7/erp-auto-auth/docs/privacy.md

-# Privacy Policy - ERP Auto Auth (EAA)
+# Privacy Policy - QuickERP

 **Last Updated**: August 29, 2025
 **Version**: 1.0.0

 ## Overview

-ERP Auto Auth (EAA) is a Chrome extension designed to automate login to the IIT Kharagpur ERP system.
+QuickERP is a Chrome extension designed to automate login to the IIT Kharagpur ERP system.
 This privacy policy explains how we handle your data with complete transparency and security.

 ## Data Collection